 I met two women forest service rangers early on and we had a nice chat.
 They did their duty in reminding me about leave-no-trace principles and permits.
 After that was a train of people all coming from the nearby metropolis.
 First it was a bunch of trail runners.
 One guy tripped going downhill, did a superman faceplant, and came to a rest nearly at my feet.
 He was ok but really embarrassed.
 Hey, I’ve been there too.

 I stopped to chat with some day hikers and the guy offered me bananas and half of his wrap.
 I gladly accepted the bananas but felt he should enjoy all of his wrap.
-Then some trail runners saw this feeding taking place and tried to offer bars.
+Some trail runners saw this feeding taking place and tried to offer bars.
 I had to politely decline, as I am just a little sick of bars already.
 I had quite a bit of food left over from this last section and am still carrying some of the same snacks since Stehekin.
 But fresh fruit is always welcome.

 In the remaining 6 miles downhill, I passed no fewer than several hundred people all on their way up to the ‘catwalk.’
 This is a section of trail that appears to be carved out of a cliff face.
 It was really cool but crowded.
 Coming off this section on a Saturday morning was not the best timing.

 At Snoqualmie Pass, I quickly located the Chevron station and got my resupply box.
 The area is typical of an interstate exit with one gas station, one hotel, and a few restaurants.
 But there is also the Ardvark food truck that gives a free beer to hikers.
 I got my beer and also pork belly tacos.
 I’d been lusting over these for days.
 Plants showed up and sat down with me for a bit.
 He had stayed the night but was leaving soon.
 I wanted to set out with him but needed to sort out my resupply and rest a bit.
 I hoped I could catch up to him again.

-Suddenly there was all sorts of drama when a car in the parking lot started catching fire.
+Suddenly there was all sorts of drama when a car in the parking lot caught fire.
 Several people tried to put it out with fire extinguishers and buckets of water, to no avail.
 Finally the fire department came and dumped loads of foam on it and the surrounding cars.
 They also broke windows and took a grinder to the hood just to get it open.
 It was all very dramatic.